-The Commission reviews applications for State DES [Department of Environmental Services 1 Wetlands Bureau Permits, and forwards recommendations to the State.
+The Commission reviews applications for State DES [Department of Environmental Services] Wetlands Bureau Permits. and forwards recommendations to the State.
 The Commission also reviews applications for Special Permits which are considered by the Rye Planning Board and are required for all site work within wetlands, or within fifty feet of wetlands.
 The Commission helps the State ensure that the regulations of the New Hampshire Shoreland Protection Act are followed.
 The Shoreland Protection Act applies to any projects within 250 feet of most coastal waters, large ponds, and/or major streams and rivers.
 New Hampshire State Wetlands Bureau Permit applications can be obtained at the Town Clerk's office.
 Rye Special Permit applications can be obtained at the Planning Board office.
 Both are on the main floor at the Town Hall.
-If you have any questions about the completeness of your application(s), please contact the Conservation Commission.
+If you have any questions about the completeness of your application, please contact the Conservation Commission.

-Full and complete plans for your project must accompany your application(s).
+Full and complete plans for your project must accompany your application.
 If your application is not complete at the time of your appointment, the Commission may not be able to vote on your proposed project, and you may have to reschedule your appointment for the following month's meeting.
-In addition to advising the Planning Board and the state DES regarding permit applications, the Conservation Commission can, with the approval of the Board of Selectmen, negotiate for the purchase of conservation land and/or the granting of conservation easements.
-These purchases or easements may be in the name of the Conservation Commission, on behalf of the town of Rye.
+In addition to advising the Planning Board and the state DES regarding permit applications, the Conservation Commission can, with the approval of the Board of Selectmen, negotiate for the purchase of conservation land and/or the granting of conservation commission, on behalf of the town of Rye.